spoons-and-mirrors/pocket-universe/README.md

 Agents get friendly names (agentA, agentB, ...) and automatically discover each other.
 When an agent has unread messages, they get an urgent notification.

+When an agent announces, the response immediately shows all other parallel agents — whether they've announced yet or not.
+This gives agents instant awareness of who's working alongside them and on what.

 The system lives in memory — fast, no file clutter, resets on restart.

 ## Debug Logs